 Our unique analysis of the bills Bateman sponsored and cosponsored provides insight into his position in the House of Representatives.

-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 2000.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Bateman is shown as a purple triangle. (analysis methodology)

 Some of Bateman’s most recently sponsored bills include...

 - H.R.
 4988 (106th): George Washington Birthplace National Monument Boundary Adjustment Act of 2000

 - H.R.
 4907 (106th): Jamestown 400th Commemoration Commission Act of 2000

 - H.R.
 4247 (106th): Maritime Administration Authorization Act for Fiscal Year 2001